dnaneet/pySyllaBuster/README.md

 # pySyllaBuster 🧠📚

-**pySyllaBuster** is a Python-based tool designed to help students and educators by extracting lecture transcript contents that are semantically similar to some keyword or key-phrase of interest.
+**pySyllaBuster** is a Python-based tool designed to help students and instructors by extracting lecture recording transcripts contents that are semantically similar to some keyword or key-phrase of interest.
 It leverages natural language processing along with FastText for semantic embedding.

 ## Features
 - 📄 Parses lecture transcripts.